bhataasim1/niceshot/components/README.md

 ### BackgroundComponent

-- Handles gradient backgrounds and aspect ratio
+- Handles gradient backgrounds, solid colors, and images
 - Provides the main container with styling
 - Accepts `imageUrl` and `children` props
+- Supports opacity control for all background types

 ### ImageRenderComponent